menglinmet/ees_3310_5310_website/content/policies.md

 * Clone the assignment from {{< GITHUB >}} classroom
 * Use the RMarkdown template to complete the exercises
-* Successfully compile the RMarkdown into a Word or PDF document
+* Successfully knit the RMarkdown into a Word or PDF document
-* Commit your work (including the RMarkdown **and** the Word or PDF output)
+* Use git to commit your work (including the RMarkdown **and** the Word or PDF output)
 * Push your committed work to {{< GITHUB >}} before the deadline.